 Geothermal Energy for Electricity

 More than 70% of the world’s electricity is produced with the help of non-renewable resources.
 This is what is drastically hurting our environment.
 Therefore, in order to protect our environment from further degradation, what we need to do is to switch to renewable sources of energy.
-Out of all the renewables, geothermal energy is the most efficient as well as the environment-friendly source for electricity generation.
+Out of all the renewables, geothermal energy is the most efficient as well as an environment-friendly source for electricity generation.

 See, in order to produce electricity in any power plant, we need some kind of energy to rotate the blades of a turbine, which will, in turn, starts off the electric generator to produce electricity.
 So, how will we get that “some kind of energy”?
 In conventional power plants, we burn fossil fuel to generate heat which vaporizes water to produce steam.

 Here, steam is referred to as some kind of energy that is used to rotate the blades of the turbine, which will, in turn, starts off the electric generator to produce electricity.
 On the contrary, a geothermal power plant does not need to burn any fuel to produce heat.
 WHY?
-Because geothermal reservoirs naturally provide hot water which automatically provides us steam that is used to rotate the turbine.
+Because geothermal reservoirs naturally provide hot water which automatically provides us with steam that is used to rotate the turbine.

 Now is the time that I should tell you whether generating electricity via geothermal comes under the category of direct or indirect use of geothermal energy…!!!
 In a one-liner, it comes under the category of indirect uses of geothermal energy.